Late stage review

-A second review of a student’s PhD research ability must be undertaken between 18 and 24 months (36 for part-time students) after the date of initial registration.
+A second review of a student’s PhD research ability must be undertaken within 24 months (48 months for part-time students) after the date of initial registration.

 The purpose of the LSR is to confirm that the student has:

 - a realistic research plan and schedule for completion within the registration period;

 - an in-depth understanding of the research topic;

 - the capacity to make contributions to their research field;

 - a critical awareness of the relevant literature on the subject.

 You may also find the Late Stage Review Guidance useful.

 The LSR is expected in the vast majority of cases to be a light- touch review.
 An oral examination with an independent assessor (who preferably should be different to the assessor who carried out the ESA) will be carried out on or before 24 months after initial registration.
 The examination will be based on discussion of a conference or journal paper authored by the student and a proposed timeline (Gantt chart) to ensure timely completion of the PhD.
 If no paper has yet been written, a report will be an acceptable alternative.